AngleProtocol/angle-docs/resources/user-guides/README.md

 ![Compound Faucet](../../.gitbook/assets/compound-daifaucet-userguide.png)
 5. Click on the FAUCET button and confirm the transaction to receive Rinkeby testnet tokens you can use on Angle.

 You should now be all set up to start testing Angle on [app.angle.money](https://app.angle.money)!
 In the following pages, we explain how to interact with protocol.

-{% page-ref page="mint-burn.md" %}

- {% page-ref page="ha-positions.md" %}

- {% page-ref page="slp-pools.md" %}

- {% page-ref page="staking-pools.md" %}

 {% hint style="info" %}
-This guide is from [Teller](https://teller.gitbook.io/teller-1/testing-guide/getting-testnet-tokens-rinkeby)
+This guide has been heavily inspired from [Teller](https://teller.gitbook.io/teller-1/testing-guide/getting-testnet-tokens-rinkeby)
 {% endhint %}